GoldenbergLab/python-project-template/README.md

 ## Setting up the enviroment

 - **1.** To set up a NEW enviroment to run the code, open the `Creating a new environment.ipynb` notebook file.
-Once you finish working on your analysis, make sure to run
+Once you finish working on your analysis, make sure to run `Exporting and saving your environment.ipynb` to update your environment with all of the packages.

 - **2.** To REPRODUCE an EXISTING ENVIRONMENT (if you are replicating code or expanding upon an already-existing analysis) navigate to the `Reproduce an existing environment.ipynb` file